Running and Load Management

 Rest days - do you have any?
 Are they balanced amongst everything else?

 Add some variety to your running by mixing up the running variable such as pace, distance and surface you run on.
 If you always run at one pace consider adding some interval session or tempo runs into the mix.
+If you always run the same route try varying the surfaces, terrain or distance.
 Consider what else you do in a day or within the 36 hour recovery window that could be contributing to tissue overload.

 Cross train with activities that provide the body with a different type of loading such as strength training, pilates, swimming or cycling.
-Set goals that are realistic and have sensible time frames for building up the kilometres.
+Set goals that are realistic and have sensible time frames for building up the kilometres - the suggested rate of increase in total volume per week is only 10%.

 Most importantly - listen to your body!
 Our bodies are great at telling us when to stop or take a break.... we are just not always that good at listening.